R0cker77/SchedulingAlgorithms/README.md

 Round Robin <br />
  <br />
 side notes:
-All alogrithms are None Preemptive
+All alogrithms are Non Preemptive. <br />
 In round robin the quantim time as defualt is 5.

 Live demo on replit: